Are you thinking about taking your business online?

 - What kind of a budget you have allocated for marketing

-- Your priorities
+- Your business priorities

 - Sense of urgency

-- Your skill level
+- Your level of technical skill

-- etc …
+- and so on …

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.